soham1826/cohort2-miniProjects/README.md

-*** These are the small projects made during 100 X DEVS  COHORT2
+## These are the small projects made by me during learning sessions of 100XDEVS  COHORT2